 When you switch electricity suppliers, they’ll use your history of energy consumption to estimate future figures.
 This is how the plan’s rates are worked out.
 However, many of us end up using less or more energy than these estimated figures, in which case it’s possible to build up credit or debt.
 It’s also natural to use less energy during the summer months.
 During this time, you build credit for energy paid for but not used.
 This credit is used to reduce your bills in the winter when consumption increases.

 So, what happens when you change energy suppliers with credit left in your account?
 This should be refunded to you.
 It’s important to take a final meter reading and submit it for a more accurate final bill, but unfortunately, it’s still quite common to be owed money by your former supplier.
-All the big six suppliers have committed to a new My Energy Credit campaign with the intended goal of returning unused credit to consumers.
 If something doesn’t look right with that former bill or you think you’re owed a refund, this is a great time to get in touch with your energy supplier.